trampgeek/moodle-qtype_coderunner/README.md

 question types given earlier are a simple example: the template code first writes the student's code to a file and runs *pylint* over that file before proceeding with any tests.
-The per-test template for this question type (which must run in the RunguardSandbox) is:
+The per-test template for this question type (which must run in the JobeSandbox or the RunguardSandbox, with pylint installed in the appropriate server) is:

     __student_answer__ = """{{ STUDENT_ANSWER | e('py') }}"""